ajaykotnala/GITCommandsForUse/README.md

 # Issues

 1)
-Your branch and 'origin/master' have diverged,and have 3 and 8 different commits each, respectively.
+Your branch and 'origin/master' have diverged,and have x and xx different commits each, respectively.

 (use "git pull" to merge the remote branch into yours)